Scottish Seabird Centre: History

 The Scottish Seabird Centre was one of the flagship projects backed by the Millennium Commission which distributed cash from the UK National Lottery to cultural and heritage-related projects.
 A 64p stamp commemorating the opening of the Seabird Centre was released in 2000 as part of the "Above & Beyond" collection in the Millennium Series.
 Although the stamp features a colony of gannets, the featured picture was taken in South Africa, not (as many assume) on the Bass Rock.

 In August 2021, the charity appointed Louise Macdonald, national director for the Institute of Directors and CEO of Young Scot as its first ambassador.

+Megan McCubbin - zoologist, wildlife TV presenter, and author - was appointed as an ambassador in September 2023.

 Facilities

-The main attraction at the Scottish Seabird Centre is the recently refurbished (2019) Discovery Experience that contains interactive wildlife cameras which allow visitors to observe northern gannets, Atlantic puffins, shags, cormorants and other seabirds on the islands in the Firth of Forth.
+The main attraction at the Scottish Seabird Centre is the Discovery Experience that contains interactive wildlife cameras which allow visitors to observe northern gannets, Atlantic puffins, shags, cormorants and other seabirds on the islands in the Firth of Forth.
 Additional wildlife includes seals and occasional sightings of dolphins and whales.
 The Discovery Experience also has a number of informative storyboards, mechanical and digital exhibits which bring Scotland's seabirds and underwater world to visitors.
 The exhibits cover: